jaluebbe/GPSTracker/README.md

 If your known WiFi networks are not available, the hotspot will be created instead.
 When connected to this hotspot, you may type http://gps which will be forwarded to the main page.
 A shortcut to the vigor22 demo is available via http://vigor22 .
-Further shortcuts may be created by modification of dnsmasq.conf and lighttpd.conf .
+Further shortcuts may be created by modification of dnsmasq.conf and backend_fastapi.py .

 ### Optimisation of power consumption
 To reduce the power consumption on a Raspberry Pi Zero you should switch to the legacy graphics driver via